Academic Milestones: PhD Program by Year

 Thesis proposal

-Review process: The academic committee, consisting of all CDTPS graduate instructors, has to approve this proposal in order for students to proceed with their prospectus project development.
-The members of the academic committee will provide their feedback to the Associate Director (graduate), who will communicate the results (passed/not passed/ recommendations) to the individual student and their supervisor.
-It is not entirely uncommon that the first proposal submission is rejected and needs to go into round two.
+Review process: The members of the academic sub-committee will provide their feedback to the associate director (graduate), who will communicate the results (passed/not passed/ recommendations) to the student and their supervisor.
+The student will then be guided by their supervisor on how to address the sub-committee's constructive feedback.
+It is not entirely uncommon that the first proposal submission requires re-submission.
 Students will be guided by constructive feedback and the advice of their supervisors on how to proceed with re-submission.

 Format